billy-j860/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 3 Long format: Display current directory contents in a long format Display current directory contents in a long format Task 4 Hidden files: Display current directory contents, including hidden files (starting with .).
 Use the long format.
+Display current directory contents, including hidden files (starting with .).
+Use the long format Display current directory contents, including hidden files (starting with .).
+Use the long format